k-farruh/academic-kickstart/content/home/experience.md

   * I worked alone on more than 20 large and small projects of intelligent systems, one of the most famous and complicated cases is: "smart system development of Moscow city".
   * The project "Moscow city" is composed of five high buildings with styles, different functions of the office buildings and hotels for each building, each floor's requirements were not the same, equivalent to a small smart city system.
 We successfully finished the project, and for this project, Domus Sapiens got several rewards.
-  * Implemented the created and got patend model to improve the quality of data transfer in wireless network.
+  * Implemented the created and got patent model to improve the quality of data transfer in wireless networks.
   """

 [[experience]]